 §.
-157. The Remains of this Christian Hero (as I believe every Reader is now convinced, he may justly be called,) were interred the Tuesday following, Sept.
-24. at the Parish Church at Tranent; where he had usually attended Divine Service with great-Solemnity.
-His Obsequies were honoured with the Presence of some Persons of Distinction, who were not afraid of paying that last Piece of Respect to his Memory, tho? the Country was then in the Hands of the Enemy.
-But indeed there was no great Hazard in this; for his Character was fo well known, that even they themselves spoke honourably of him, and feemed to join with S. 2.
+157. The Remains of this Chriftian Hore (as I believe every Reader is now convinced, he may justly be called,) were interred the Tuesday following, Sept.
+24 at the Parish Church at Transent; where he had utually attended Divine Service with great Solemnity.
+His Obsequies were honoured with the Presence of some Persons of Distinction, who were not afraid of paying that last Piece of Respect to his Memory, tho't the Country was then in the Hands of the Enemy.
+But indeed there was no great Hazard in this; for his Character was so well known, that even they themselves spoke honourably of him, and seem'd to join with his Friends in lamenting the Fall of so brave and so worthy a Man.